 We performed a comparison between BigQuery and IBM Db2 Warehouse based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."As a cloud solution, it's easy to set up."
+Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The feature called calibrating the capacity is valuable."

 "Some of the best features are stored procedures, parallelism, and different indexing strategies."